Now serving two locations! Contact us for an appointment.

 If Bleeding Occurs:

-Apply direct firm pressure for 15 minutes.
-NO PEEKING or releasing the pressure for the entire duration.
-If this does not stop the bleeding, apply an ice bag (over a cloth, never in direct contact with the skin) for 15 minutes, then repeat the direct firm pressure over the wound for 15 minutes.
-If bleeding continues, call the clinic.
-If it is after hours, proceed to the ER.
+the entire duration.
+If this does not stop the bleeding, apply an ice bag (over a cloth, never in direct contact with the skin) for 15 minutes, then repeat the direct firm

 What to expect:

 A small rim of redness around the wound is normal.
 Minor itching may occur.
-Some pink or clear yellow drainage is normal.
+Some

 When to call the clinic:

-• Anytime you have concerns or questions
+Anytime you have questions or concerns.

-• If you experience signs of infection such as extending redness, increasing pain, drainage that turns milky yellow, or fever.
+If you experience signs of infection such as extending redness, increasing pain,

-Copyright © 2022 Scissortail Dermatology - All Rights Reserved.
+Copyright © 2024 Scissortail Dermatology - All Rights Reserved.

 This website uses cookies.